Program Structure

 The Swiss Finance Institute PhD program in finance is a centralized program operating on multiple campuses.
-It builds on and strengthens the existing programs offered by the Swiss Finance Institute's partner universities based in Geneva, Lausanne, Lugano, St. Gallen, and Zurich.
+It builds on and strengthens the existing programs offered by the Swiss Finance Institute's partner universities based in Basel, Geneva, Lausanne, Lugano, St. Gallen, and Zurich.

 The curriculum of Swiss Finance Institute’s PhD program in Finance comprises two phases: a preparatory year of intensive coursework followed by, on average, three years of advanced study and research.
 The program covers a wide range of subjects including economics, financial economics, corporate finance, mathematical finance, and econometrics.